rsinger86/drf-typed-views/README.md

 # [41, 64, 3]
 ```

-But you can also specify `min_length` and `max_length`, as well as specify additional rules for the child items -- think Django REST's [ListField](https://www.django-rest-framework.org/api-guide/fields/#listfield).
+But you can also specify `min_length` and `max_length`, as well as the `delimiter` and specify additional rules for the child items -- think Django REST's [ListField](https://www.django-rest-framework.org/api-guide/fields/#listfield).

 Import the generic `Param` class and use it to set the rules for the `child` elements: